 Those who worship false gods turn their backs on all God’s mercies~ Jonah 2:8 NLT

-No thinking person would waste time arguing that addiction is not a growing problem in our society.
+Addiction is a growing problem in our society.

-One in eight Americans are clinically dependent on alcohol.
-12.5 million Americans abuse prescription (legal) opioids (Codeine, Fentanyl, Hydrocodone, Methadone Morphine, Oxycodone).
-Heroin addiction has reached a twenty year high.
-Gambling, pornography, food, phone, video game, shopping and sex addictions are affecting millions of people from every walk of life and the vast majority of those individuals are not winning their personal battle with addiction.
+Besides all the old standard addictions (drugs, alcohol) new addictions are being invented all the time.
+We now have gambling, pornography, food, phone, video game, shopping and sex addictions.
+These are affecting millions of people from every walk of life.
+Sadly, the vast majority of individuals are not winning their personal battle with addiction.

 But that is another topic for another day.

-Christian addiction causes the church to lose its credibility and also its voice in the culture when the people in the church struggle with the same stupid stuff everyone else struggles with.
-Christians cannot legitimately advise others on the saving power of Jesus (or anything else) if we cannot adequately manage our own junk.
+Christian addiction causes the church to lose its credibility and its voice in the culture.
+When the people in the church struggle with the same stupid stuff everyone else struggles with Christians cannot legitimately advise others on the saving power of Jesus (or anything else) if they cannot adequately manage their own junk.

-If we want to see spiritual revival in the Western world (and most Christians do) then addiction is an issue that must be addressed in our churches.
+If we want to see spiritual revival in the Western world (and most of us do) then addiction is an issue that must be addressed in our churches.
 We will never lead the unbelieving world to spiritual freedom until we experience it in our own lives.
-Dealing with any addiction in the church does not begin with starting a support group or an accountability program it begins with the recognition of the true nature of addiction.
+Dealing with addiction in the church does not begin with starting support groups or accountability programs.
+It begins with recognizing the true nature of addiction.

 Contrary to popular belief, addiction is not simply a bad habit, a sign of poor coping skills or a genetic predisposition gone awry.
 Addiction does have physical, emotional and genetic factors but ultimately addiction is a deeply spiritual issue.
 The addicted person gets something real and tangible from the addiction (usually a sense of peace or ability to cope).
 In exchange the addict becomes physically and/or emotionally dependent on that thing.
 They eventually grow to love that thing more than they love God or anything else.